YottaDB/YDBDoc/ProgrammersGuide/devcycle.rst

 The first ZLINK compiles payroll.m if it cannot locate payroll, or if it finds that payroll.m has a more recent date/time stamp than payroll.o.
 The second ZLINK always compiles taxes.m producing a new taxes.o.

-For more information on debugging in Direct Mode, see `Chapter 4: “Operating and Debugging in Direct Mode” <./opdebug.html>`_.
+For more information on debugging in Direct Mode, see `Chapter 4: "Operating and Debugging in Direct Mode" <./opdebug.html>`_.

 .. _compile-from-shell: